wghost/UPKUtils/doc/PatchUPK_Readme.txt

     // if(Game().GetDifficulty() >= 2)
     07 00 00 99 <!GameDiff> 2C <%b2> 16

-Aliases are searched scope-wise: if alias is defined inside object scope, it considered local to that scope.
-While searching for alias replacement code, program first looks in the local scope and then in the global scope.
-This means you may have different aliases with the same names inside different objects.
+Aliases are searched scope-wise: if alias is defined inside object scope it is considered local to that scope.
+While searching for alias replacement code program first looks in the local scope and then in the global scope.
+This means you can have different aliases with the same names inside different scopes.

 Example of locally defined alias:
 OBJECT=XGStrategyAI.GetNumOutsiders:AUTO